apache/accumulo-website/_docs-unreleased/development/iterators.md

 ## Best practices

-Because of the flexibility that the [SortedKeyValueInterface] provides, it doesn't directly disallow many implementations which are poor design decisions.
+Because of the flexibility that the [SortedKeyValueIterator] interface provides, it doesn't directly disallow many implementations which are poor design decisions.
 The following are some common recommendations to follow and pitfalls to avoid in Iterator implementations.

 #### Avoid special logic encoded in Ranges

-Commonly, granular Ranges that a client passes to an Iterator from a `Scanner` or `BatchScanner` are unmodified.
+Commonly, granular Ranges that a client passes to an Iterator from a [Scanner] or [BatchScanner] are unmodified.
 If a [Range] falls within the boundaries of a Tablet, an Iterator will often see that same Range in the `seek` method.
 However, there is no guarantee that the [Range] will remain unaltered from client to server.
 As such, Iterators should *never* make assumptions about the current state/context based on the Range.